llseely626/llseely626.github.io/README.md

 I used AJAX requests to the external API called "Dog API" (https://dog.ceo/dog-api/) and was able to insert the data retrieved into the DOM.

-With the data retrieved, I created an application that allows the user to select from a dropdown menu of dog breeds and see a randomly generated image of that breed.

 ### Coding Highlights:

 * In one AJAX request I wrote a for loop which populated the dropdown menu with data retrieved from the API.